 - Seminary Library Catalog

 - SemNet (username and password required)

 - Links to other libraries & theological resources

-The library pursues an active acquisitions program of current publications, rare books, and special series.
+The library pursues an active acquisitions program of current publications, rare books and special series.
 As a result, the growing collection has a much larger percentage of rare books and research materials than most other libraries of its size.
-The collection is supplemented by Reformation era publications and current journals in microform as well as other non-book materials.
-The journal collection includes over 2,000 titles, including over 1,000 current subscriptions.
+The collection is supplemented by Reformation-era publications and current journals in microform as well as other nonbook materials.
+The journal collection includes more than 2,000 titles, including more than 1,000 current subscriptions.

-Concordia Seminary Library has the capacity to house at least 250,000 volumes and to seat over 300 people, providing study space for divinity students and carrels for graduate students and scholars.
+Concordia Seminary library has the capacity to house at least 250,000 volumes and to seat more than 300 people, providing study space for divinity students and carrels for graduate students and scholars.

-Supplementary resources are available at many local institutions of higher learning, including Covenant, Eden, and Kenrick-Glennon seminaries, as well as at St. Louis University, Washington University, and the public libraries of St. Louis City and St. Louis County.
+Supplementary resources are available at many local institutions of higher learning, including Covenant, Eden and Kenrick-Glennon seminaries, as well as at Saint Louis University, Washington University and the public libraries of St. Louis City and St. Louis County.